Nethereum/Nethereum.Docs/docs/ethereum-and-clients/geth.md

 There is already a preconfigured tesnet in Nethereum, which [can be downloaded from github](https://github.com/Nethereum/Nethereum/tree/master/testchain/clique)

+The preconfigured testnet will mine by default so you don't have to start mining manually.

 The chain keystore in the "devChain" folder contains the keys for the preconfigured account, which is also present in the genesis file "genesis_dev.json".

 * Account : 0x12890d2cce102216644c59daE5baed380d84830c